jean-pierreBoth/kmerutils/README.md

 (Cf [probminhash](https://github.com/jean-pierreBoth/probminhash)).

 * The probminhash algorithm is used to provide a complete sketching of a datafile where each sequence has its signature dumped in a file.
-This file can be reprocessed to examine neighborhood of a read in term of the Probability Jaccard index. see module *jaccarweight*.
+This file can be reprocessed to examine neighborhood of a read in term of the Probability Jaccard index. see module *jaccarweight* or *seqblocksketch*.
 For example it takes 141s on a 4-i7 (2.7Ghz) core laptop, to read , generate 8 base kmers and sketch 746333 long reads from a 4.38 Gbases ONT fastq file (Cf [FAB49164_rel3](https://github.com/nanopore-wgs-consortium/NA12878/blob/master/nanopore-human-genome/rel_3_4.md)), asking for 200 sketches by read.

+* The signatures obtained can be sent in an Ann to study read proximity according to the Jaccard Probability metric.
+  See executable *datasketcher*in this crate and the crate *hnsw_rs*

 Some others standard tools such :